 Posture is a Total-Body Practice that Has Total-Body Effects

 Posture, or the way you carry your body while you sit, stand, walk, or lie down, may have seemed like something unimportant your parents or teachers scolded you for in your youth.
 As you grew older, however, you’ve probably realized that having good posture is very important for a number of reasons.
-Poor posture can lead to tension, pain, abnormal spinal curves, and much more.
+Bad posture can lead to tension, pain, abnormal spinal curves, and much more.
+So, what do you need to do to improve your posture?

 Proper body alignment stems from posture, and with good alignment can come good health.
 At Symmetry Health Center, one of the first things we assess in our Alameda and Oakland, CA, patients is the presence of postural abnormalities.
 This is because poor posture can change the way your spine is shaped and how your muscles support it.
 Without you realizing it, these things often become the foundation of numerous health complications.